-What I learned the hard way is that interval training is very tough on the body, especially if you combine it with three days a week of heavy strength training and a calorie-restricted diet.
+What I learned the hard way is that high-intensity interval training is very tough on the body, especially if you combine it with three days a week of heavy strength training and a calorie-restricted diet.

-While HIIT helped me drop fat as well as maintain a reasonably high level of conditioning, I noticed that it had an adverse effect on my strength levels in the gym.
+While HIIT training helped me drop fat as well as maintain a reasonably high level of conditioning, I noticed that it had an adverse effect on my strength levels in the gym.
 And I would often feel burned out, tired and irritable.